 Irrespective of whether Council has adopted a code of meeting practice based on the Model Meeting Code, all council's (but not all Joint Organisations) will be required to webcast meetings of the Board and Committees of which all members are board members from 14 December 2019.

-A copy of the draft Riverina Water Code of Meeting Practice is attached and pending consideration of this report, will be exhibited during May and June and presented to the June meeting of the Board.
+• A copy of the draft Riverina Water Code of Meeting Practice as advertised is attached.